-Turkey tail mushroom has been in use for centuries in traditional Chinese medicine, where it goes by the name Yun Zhi.
-The extract of the fungus was used to treat respiratory ailments.
-In traditional western herbal medicine, it was considered to be an immunomodulator that fights infection and boosts immune function.
+Turkey tail mushroom has been used for centuries in traditional Chinese medicine, where it goes by the name Yun Zhi.
+The extract of the fungus treated respiratory ailments.
+In traditional western herbal medicine, it is an immunomodulator that fights infection and boosts immune function.

-In this article, we delve deeper into the scientific research on turkey tail for cancer and talk about what kind of cancer is turkey tail good for?
+This article delves deeper into the scientific research on turkey tail for cancer.
+We will help you understand how this traditional Chinese medicine can improve your overall health while at the same time helping you treat—or prevent—cancer.
 We will also explore turkey tail mushrooms' cancer benefits and if there are any side effects.

 What Is The Mechanism Behind Turkey Tail Cancer-Fighting Properties?

-The spread of cancer cells and structure to other sites (or metastasis) is something all cancer patients want to prevent and avoid at all costs.
-However, cancer cells respond very poorly to treatment once they have migrated to distant sites.
+The spread of cancer cells to other sites (or metastasis) is something all cancer patients want to prevent and avoid at all costs.
+Cancer cells respond very poorly to treatment once they have migrated to distant sites.

 Turkey tail mushroom does not allow the tumor cells to spread(2).
 It prevents the invasion of the cancer cells by inhibiting the production of enzymes that help the process.

-Cancer cells attach to the blood vessel wall and form a blood clot so that they can spread throughout the body.
-Turkey tail prevents this vascular attachment so that it cannot spread via the bloodstream.
+Cancer cells attach to the blood vessel wall and form a blood clot to spread throughout the body.
+The turkey tail mushroom prevents this vascular attachment keeping cancer from spreading via the bloodstream.

-The mushroom polysaccharides are also believed to aid the treatment by protecting the cells from the effects of radiotherapy.
+The mushroom polysaccharides aid the treatment by protecting the cells from the effects of radiotherapy.
 PSP and PSK can reduce cancer recurrence and improve survival time.

-By taking a deeper look at the components of the turkey tail mushroom and how it helps men and women when it comes to different types of cancer, we will answer all these questions in the sections that follow.
-Read on to see evidence of how this nature wonder functions to improve your overall health.
+By examining the components of the turkey tail mushroom and how it helps men and women with different types of cancer, we will answer all these questions in the following sections.
+Read on to see evidence of how this natural wonder functions to improve your overall health.

 What Types Of Cancer Will Benefit From Turkey Tail Mushroom?